SunkenLace/Pets-Enhanced-Mod-Content-Pack-Guide/README.md

 ## Installation
 1. Install the latest version of [SMAPI](https://www.nexusmods.com/stardewvalley/mods/2400).
 2. Install the latest version of [Pet's Enhanced Mod](https://www.nexusmods.com/stardewvalley/mods/24026) on [Nexus Mods](https://www.nexusmods.com/stardewvalley).
-3. Unzip any Pet's Enhanced Mod content packs into `Mods` to install them.
+3. To install a content pack, unzip it into the `Mods` folder.
 4. Run the game using SMAPI.

 That's it!
 Content packs unzipped into `Mods` will be loaded and applied automatically.
 <br><br/>

 ## Getting Started
-"The following guide is for mod authors only, if you're not a mod author or you don't plan to make a content pack yourself, the instructions above are everything you need to know, otherwise keep reading."
+"The following guide is for mod authors only, if you're not a mod author and don't plan to make your own content pack, the installation instructions above are sufficient."

-Before we start learning how to create a Content pack for Pet's Enhanced Mod, we first need to know how does a finished content pack for the mod look like:
+Before diving into content pack creation, let's explore what a finished content pack looks like:
 ```
 📁 Mods/
    📁 [PEM] YourModName/